Falow History, Family Crest & Coats of Arms

 Falow is a name of Anglo-Saxon origin.
 It was a name given to a friend or comrade.
 The surname Falow originally derived from the Old English word Feolaza which affectionately meant "partner" or "shareholder."
 As a surname, it was likely taken on by a member of a trade guild.

 "Besides its more proper meaning of ' companion,' the word Fellow is used in some dialects to signify a young unmarried man, or a servant engaged in husbandry.
 Chaucer uses the phrase 'a proper felawe' to denote a well-formed young man."

 The surname Falow was first found in Huntingdon.
 However another branch of the family was later found at Shotesham in Norfolk.
 "Shotesham Park, the seat of Robert Fellowes, Esq., is a handsome mansion, erected by the late Mr. Fellowes, near the site of the ancient Hall, which was surrounded with a moat. "

 Walter Felagh was one of the first records of the family.
 He was listed in the Assize Rolls of Northumberland in 1256.
 Robert le Felagh was listed in the Subsidy Rolls of Sussex in 1327.
 John Felagh was listed in Somerset, 1 Edward III (during the first year's reign of Edward III.)

 Early History of the Falow family

-Another 354 words (25 lines of text) covering the years 1820 and 1910 are included under the topic Early Falow History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Falow research.
+Another 121 words (9 lines of text) covering the years 1820 and 1910 are included under the topic Early Falow History in all our PDF Extended History products and printed products wherever possible.